dk14/crypto/chats/btc-audit/README.md

 Signature: IHdq/tIQtQeimfF92NOyOOdz2/iq2YR6qjD8vLgHWK3GGGETKX76L0e4Tvgtb1fOHrbLiW87QYIuOdCKYbSvmpA=

 > there are heuristics, allowing recovery of a wallet from signed message sometimes (since message has super-low entropy, and SHA256 does not help as much as u think), btw.
-And I don't mean trivial stuff, like sign with same nonce twice.
-That's why Ledger Live does not have the feature.
+And I don't mean trivial stuff, like sign with same nonce twice: bad RNGs on purpose are just handouts for "professional hackers", FED keeps u on a leash.
+I mean actual heurristics (simplify SHA256+sign circuit accounting for message being known).
+> That's why Ledger Live does not have the "sign message" feature.
 Be careful with signing messages.
 Fund is on Ledger, btw, as a "pledge" to secure it, and make it more fun.
 Bitcointalk requested signature - so be it.

 ## How to use